adamcavendish/HomeworkGitShare/README.md

 HomeworkGitShare
 ============
-This repo is used to save and share my dirty homeworks
+This repo is used to save and share my dirty homeworks for ideas

 NumericalToy
 ============